DIY 5 Minute Framed Print Mockup

 Bear in mind that this process will work for any frame that we offer at FinerWorks.
 For those of you who need a visual, I’ve put together a video tutorial featuring the Gallery Economy Standard frame in Black.

-*For optimal workflow, avoid iPads for projects like this. recommended devices include desktops, Macs, tablets, laptops, and Macbooks.
+*For optimal workflow, avoid iPads for projects like this.
+Recommended devices include desktops, Macs, tablets, laptops, and Macbooks.

 **This is mainly for those printing on heavily textured papers or canvas.
 See a tutorial on how to add texture to your images here.